 10. And the Spirit of Jehovah was upon him, and he judged Israel and went out to battle, and Jehovah gave Cushan-rishathaim, King of Aram, into his hand, and his hand prevailed against Cushan-rishathaim,

-11.and the land had rest forty years.
+11.and the land was quiet forty years.
 And Othniel ben-Kenaz died.

-12. And the children of Israel again did evil in the sight of Jehovah, and Jehovah strengthened Eglon, the King of Moab, against Israel because they had done what was evil in the sight of Jehovah.
+¶12.
+Then, again, the children of Israel did what was evil in the sight of Jehovah, and Jehovah strengthened Eglon, the King of Moab, against Israel because they had done what was evil in the sight of Jehovah.

-13. And he gathered to him the children of Ammon and Amalek, and he went and attacked Israel and took possession of the city of palm trees.
+13. And he gathered to himself the children of Ammon and Amalek, and he went and attacked Israel, and he took possession of the City of Palms.

 14. And the children of Israel served Eglon, King of Moab, eighteen years.

-15. And the children of Israel cried to Jehovah, and Jehovah raised up a savior, Ehud ben-Gera, a Benjamite, a left-handed man.
-And the children of Israel sent tribute by him to Eglon, King of Moab.
+15. And the children of Israel cried out to Jehovah, and Jehovah raised up a savior for them, Ehud ben-Gera, the Benjamite, a left-handed man.
+And by him, the children of Israel sent tribute to Eglon, King of Moab.

-16. But Ehud made himself a sword, and it was double-edged, a cubit in length, and he girded it underneath his garment on his right thigh.
+16. But Ehud made for himself a sword, and it was double-edged, a cubit in length, and he girded it underneath his clothes on his right thigh.

 17. And he presented the tribute to Eglon, King of Moab.
 (Now, Eglon was a very fat man.)

-19.but he, himself, turned back from the idols that are at Gilgal, and he said, “I have a secret message for you, O King.”
+19.but at the idols which are at Gilgal, he himself turned back.
+Then he said, “I have a private message for you, O King.”
 And he said, “Silence!”
 And all that stood by him left him.

-20. And Ehud came to him.
-Now, he was sitting in an upper chamber for coolness, which was apart by itself.
-And Ehud said, “I have a word from God for you.”
-And he rose from his seat.
+20. And Ehud came to him as he was sitting alone in his cool upper chamber.
+And Ehud said, “I have a message from God for you.”
+And he arose from his seat.

 21. And Ehud reached with his left hand, and took the sword from his right thigh, and thrust it into his belly.

-22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and excrement came out of him.
+22. And the hilt also went in after the blade, and the fat closed in over the blade so that he could not draw the sword out of his belly, and his excrement came out.

-23. And Ehud went out to the vestibule and closed the doors of the upper chamber upon him, and he locked them.
+23. And Ehud went out to the vestibule, and he closed and locked the doors of the upper chamber behind him.

 24. And when he was gone out, his servants went in and saw that, behold, the doors of the upper chamber were locked.
 And they said, “Surely, he is relieving himself in his cool room.”